Merkard1/Social_Media/README.md

 ## Description

-This is a scalable web application built with React and TypeScript following the Feature Sliced Design (FSD) methodology.
-It leverages Webpack and Vite for fast builds, and Redux Toolkit for state management.
-The project includes robust internationalization with i18next, component-driven development using Storybook, and comprehensive testing with Jest and Loki for unit and visual tests.
-Continuous integration is supported through GitHub Actions, ensuring a streamlined development and deployment process.
+This is a web application built with React and TypeScript using the Feature Sliced Design (FSD) approach for better structure and scalability.
+It uses Webpack for building the project and Redux Toolkit for managing state.
+The app supports multiple languages with i18next and includes a component-driven development environment with Storybook.
+It also has thorough testing with Jest for unit tests and Loki for visual tests.
+Continuous integration is set up with GitHub Actions to streamline development and deployment.

 ## Project Start